Academic Catalog

 The Park School offers an internship-centered, semester-long program in Los Angeles.
 The junior- and senior-year program is open to all majors and minors in the Park School.
 Students have the opportunity to intern at a wide variety of organizations in the fields of radio, television, cinema, photography, journalism, new media, public relations, advertising, and corporate and nonprofit communications.
 Los Angeles internships are for 6 to 8 credits in the fall and spring semesters only, and for 3 to 5 credits in the summer.

-In addition to internships, ICLA offers courses that fulfill required or elective courses in most Park School major or minor programs.
+In addition to internships, ICLA offers courses that fulfill ICC requirements and required or elective courses for some Park School major or minor programs.
 All classes are held at the James B. Pendleton Center.
 Student housing is available through Kapi Residences, an independent company that contracts temporary, fully-furnished apartments in the immediate area.
 Tuition is the same as on the home campus, and housing costs are higher than on-campus housing costs in Ithaca.

 The Los Angeles program allows students to experience the cultural diversity of the Los Angeles environment, gain real-world experience in the industry, and make valuable contacts with industry professionals, including many Ithaca College alumni.